-Tuesday brings a somewhat mind-blowing announcement in the world of power plants and pollution.
+Earlier this month brought a mind-blowing announcement in the world of power plants and pollution.

 In a nutshell: A nonprofit artificial intelligence firm called WattTime is going to use satellite imagery to precisely track the air pollution (including carbon emissions) coming out of every single power plant in the world, in real time.
 And it’s going to make the data public.